 When beer was reintroduced into Icelandic culture, it evolved to include more adventurous beers as well as the rise of microbreweries and happy hour.
 The result was an exciting downtown nightlife beginning with adults partaking in restaurant happy hours followed by young adults taking over the bars and clubs at night.

-There’s even a beer spa (Bjorbodin) in Árskógssandur in the north, where you can bathe in a tub of beer, which is supposed to have health benefits, and sip on beer as you bathe.
 If you happen to be in Iceland on March 1st for this unofficial holiday, be sure to join the locals at the nearest bar and partake in the celebrations.
 Raise your glass and say Skál! (‘cheers’ in Icelandic) and take advantage of the fact that it’s legal to buy beer in the country!
+Add this to your list of things to do in Reykjavik in March!

 #3.
 Touring A Natural Glacier Ice Cave Is An Unbelievable Winter Adventure